1256-bits/curses-txt-reader/README.md

     -v, --version - print version number and exit

 ### Feature roadmap
-- Moving to a specific page by it's number
 - Bookmarks
 - Resize the window if the terminal is resized
 - Clear history option